Alendronate sodium/colecalciferol and calcium carbonate

 Calcium is vital for healthy teeth and bones and also plays a crucial role in other systems of the body, such as the health

 and functioning of nerves and muscle tissue.
 People at different life stages need different amounts of calcium - young children,

-the recommended amount of calcium in their diets and can benefit from calcium supplements.
+amount of calcium in their diets and can benefit from calcium supplements.

 Not having enough calcium in your diet may lead to disorders like osteoporosis.
 Making sure you have enough calcium in your

 diet is an important way to slow bone loss and keep bones strong.
 If not enough calcium from food and supplements can be absorbed